 The Removal Process

 Removal hearings are conducted to determine whether certain individuals are subject to removal from the United States.
-The removal process begins when the Department of Homeland Security (DHS) files a document called a "Notice to Appear" (Form I-862) with the immigration court after it is served on the alien.
+The removal process begins when the Department of Homeland Security (DHS) files a document called a "Notice to Appear" (Form I-862) with the immigration court after it is served on the foreign national.
 The notice tells the individual to appear before an immigration judge, and includes the following information:

-- Nature of the proceedings
+Nature of the proceedings

-- Legal authority under which the proceedings are being brought
+Legal authority under which the proceedings are being brought

-- Alien's alleged acts that violated the law
+Foreign national's alleged acts that violated the law

-- Consequences of failing to appear at scheduled hearings
+Consequences of failing to appear at scheduled hearings

-The outcome of most removal proceedings depends on whether the alien is eligible for relief from removal.
+The outcome of most removal proceedings depends on whether the foreign national is eligible for relief from removal.
 Immigration law provides relief from removal to individuals who meet specific criteria.
 In most removal proceedings, individuals admit that they are removable, but then apply for one or more forms of relief.
 A list of different types of relief can be found here.

 Bond Redetermination Hearings

 In some cases, a foreign national who is detained by DHS can be released from custody upon payment of a bond.
 A bond for legal purposes is an amount of money paid as bail that is forfeited if a person fails to appear at a required hearing.
 Initially, the bond is set by DHS.
 Afterwards, the foreign national can make a request to the immigration judge to conduct a "bond hearing" where the immigration judge has the authority to re-determine the amount of the bond set by DHS.
 A decision of a bond hearing can be appealed (by either the foreign national or by DHS) to the Board of Immigration Appeals (BIA).